SERVING KING & COUNTRY I

 IMPORTANT NOTICE:

 Firstly, this page may take a while to download.
-TO SPEED THE PROCESS I HAVE SPLIT THE SITE IN 2.
-MEN WITH SURNAMES P-Z ON A NEW PAGE (CLICK HERE TO ACCESS)
+TO SPEED THE PROCESS I HAVE SPLIT THE SITE IN 3.
+CLICK ON THE RELEVANT BOX ABOVE TO NAVIGATE TO THE SECTION YOU WANT.

 N.B.
 MUCH OF THE INFORMATION ON THIS PAGE COMES FROM CONTEMPORARY NEWSPAPER ARTICLES, AND THESE HAVE BEEN FOUND TO CONTAIN ERRORS.
-IF YOU KNOW OF ANY ERRORS & CAN CORRECT THEM PLEASE LET ME KNOW.
+IF YOU KNOW OF ANY ERRORS & CAN CORRECT THEM , OR CAN ADD TO THE INFORMATION ON THIS PAGE PLEASE LET ME KNOW.

 Atkins, R